WAF (Web Application Firewall) Gateway

 Best practices dictate to review the source code of Web applications from the security perspective in order to fix vulnerabilities.
 However not all vulnerabilities can be detected with this method and if the security is a effective concern, Web applications should be protected with a Web Application Firewall or in short a WAF.
 Compared to a traditional firewall that inspects the network traffic at the IP level only, a Web Application Firewall goes further and inspects the content of the Web traffic in order to reject malicious Web requests such as XSS and SQL injections.

 In reverse mode (or Reverse Proxy mode), CacheGuard Web Gateway can act as a WAF (Web Application Firewall) in order to secure your Web application against data thefts, session hijackings, privacy compromises or any other threats coming from the Web.
 In addition, CacheGuard WAF empowered with CacheGuard Antivirus instantly blocks any attempt to the inject malware into your Web applications.

-CacheGuard Web Gateway is not just a WAF but it is also a traditional Firewall, a Gateway Antivirus, a Web Proxy, a URL Guard, a Reverse Proxy, a Traffic Shaper, a Web Cache, a Web Compressor, an SSL Mediator/Inspector and much more.
+CacheGuard Web Gateway is not just a WAF but it is also a traditional Firewall, a VPN server, a Gateway Antivirus, a Web Proxy, a URL Guard, a Reverse Proxy, a Traffic Shaper, a Web Cache, a Web Compressor, an SSL Mediator/Inspector and much more.

 Powered by ModSecurity

 CacheGuard WAF is based on Apache, ModSecurity and OWASP WAF rules.
 If you are familiar with Linux (or BSD), complex configuration files, all tools around Apache (like ModSecurity) and have the time and patience to configure all those tools to match your requirements in terms of capacity and performance, you can probably build your WAF by yourself.
 Otherwise you can implement CacheGuard Web Gateway and start protecting yourself straight away.

 You can learn more about CacheGuard WAF in the CacheGuard User’s Guide.